labgrid-project/labgrid/doc/configuration.rst

 NetworkDediprogFlasher
 ~~~~~~~~~~~~~~~~~~~~~~
-A NetworkDediprogFlasher describes a `DediprogFlasher`_ available on a remote computer.
+A :any:`NetworkDediprogFlasher` describes a `DediprogFlasher`_ available on a
+remote computer.

 XenaManager
 ~~~~~~~~~~~
-A XenaManager resource describes a Xena Manager instance which is the instance the `XenaDriver`_ must connect to in order to configure a Xena chassis.
+A :any:`XenaManager` resource describes a Xena Manager instance which is the instance the `XenaDriver`_ must connect to in order to configure a Xena chassis.

 .. code-block:: yaml